keboola/keboola-as-code-templates/keboola-marketingchannels/version with BingAds (not tested)/src/README.md

 ### DD: [KEBOOLA-MARKETINGCHANNELS-BIGQUERY] OR [KEBOOLA-MARKETINGCHANNELS-GOOGLESHEET] OR [KEBOOLA-MARKETINGCHANNELS-SNOWFLAKE] Data destination

-The writer loads data into a BigQuery database or a Google sheet or a Snowflake database.
+The data destination loads data into a BigQuery database or a Google sheet or a Snowflake database.

 ### FLOW: [KEBOOLA-MARKETINGCHANNELS] Flow